 - Collaborate on the Product Backlog

-The product backlog is one of the most important artifacts in scrum.
+The product backlog is one of the most important artefacts in scrum.
 It is a living document that captures all of the work that needs to be done in order to develop a successful product.
 The product owner is responsible for maintaining the product backlog and ensuring that it accurately reflects the current priorities of the team.
-The scrum master can help with this by providing input on what items should be included on the backlog and how those items should be prioritized.
+The scrum master can help with this by providing input on what items should be included on the backlog and how those items should be prioritised.
 Collaboration between the product owner and scrum master on the product backlog is essential to ensure that the team is always focused on the most important work.
 By working together, they can ensure that the backlog is accurate and up-to-date, which will help the team to be more effective and efficient.

 - Communicate Regularly